Safeguarding Children and Young People (Under 18) Policy

 The primary concern in the event of an allegation is to ensure the safety of the child or young person.
 In all cases, action will be taken quickly, confidentially and professionally, with all parties clear that suspension is not an indicator of guilt, but a required part of a process.

-9. ONLINE SAFETY
+15. ONLINE SAFETY

-• children and young people should be able to use the internet for education. and personal development, but safeguards need to be in place to ensure they are kept safe at all times.
+In2scienceUK conducts many of its programmes using online platforms in order to expand our reach and serve a greater number of individuals from across the UK.
+We believe that children and young people should be able to use the internet for education and personal development, but safeguards need to be in place to ensure they are kept safe at all times.

-• we have a duty to ensure that all children and young people involved in our organisation are protected from potential harm online.
+We recognise that we have a duty to ensure that all children and young people involved in our organisation are protected from potential harm online, whether or not they are on In2scienceUK’s networks and devices.

 We will seek to keep programme participants safe by:

-• Supporting and encouraging programme participants using our service to follow our student behaviour code and use the internet, social media and mobile phones in a way that keeps them safe and shows respect for others.
+• Supporting and encouraging programme participants using our service to follow our student behaviour code of conduct and use the internet, social media and mobile phones in a way that keeps them safe and shows respect for others.

-• Ensuring that usernames, logins, email accounts and passwords are used effectively.
+• Reviewing and updating the security of our information systems regularly and ensuring that usernames, logins, email accounts and passwords are used effectively.

 • Ensuring that images of programme participants are used only after their written permission has been obtained, and only for the purpose for which consent has been given.